SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Is It Safe to Cycle from San Francisco to Muir Woods?

-Highway to Muir WoodsI took this from a car pull-out along the road, but as you can see, there is no shoulder (and some sections of the road drop straight down into a canyon).
+Highway to Muir WoodsI took this photo from a car pull-out along the road, but as you can see, there is no shoulder (and some sections of the road drop straight down into a canyon).

 You would start your journey in San Francisco, make your way across the Golden Gate Bridge, and then down through Sausalito.
 You would then follow the trail through Mill Valley and make your way on the two-lane highway to the park entrance.

+The ride is about 13 to 17 miles from different locations around San Francisco.
 The first 10 miles of the journey are pretty straightforward and safe.
 It's the last few miles that are a bit tricky.

 The road also has quite a few twists and turns, so can be quite dangerous as some drivers get a thrill when they whip around the corners quickly.

+A couple of times I've driven out here, I've seen people cycling this road.
+It's gorgeous but doesn't look safe to me.
 Cars will line up behind cyclists trying to get around them.
 Some cars will swerve out and around with little time to see if someone is coming from the opposite direction.

 Square Bio Pic Jill Loeffler